soniasingla/daytona/src/content/docs/guides/create-a-new-workspace.md

 ## Creating a new Repository

-If you're starting a new project or prefer to use a template, Daytona provides a variety of templates in different programming languages, each with sample projects to help you kickstart your development.
+If you are starting a new project or prefer to use a template, Daytona provides a variety of templates in different programming languages, each with sample projects to help you kickstart your development.

 ![Daytona Code Template](/codetemplate.png)